rouzbeh-afrasiabi/loopimer/README.md

         #the loop can be terminated by calling kill()
         loop.kill()

-#Simply call the function and the loop will begin. <b>When calling the function, you don't have to provide the placeholder variable name.</b>
+#Simply call the function and the loop will begin.
+When calling the function, you don't have to provide the placeholder variable name.
 test(t=1)

 ```